 It is almost true to say that I was embarrassed into reading this book.
 I got sent one of those lists of "a hundred greatest novels" or something, and when I mentioned I hadn't read this to several people, I was mocked(!) for ignoring one of the greatest pieces of literature ever.

-Scout's innocance helps emphasise the absurdity and awfullness of racism, and makes the outcome of the trail even more distinct.
+Scout's innocence helps emphasise the absurdity and awfulness of racism, and makes the outcome of the trail even more distinct.

 Read this novel before you're embarrassed too.
 Oh, anyone know if it's ever taught in the Deep South today?